invinciblescriptz/invincible-private-killing/README.md

             end
         end

-        -- Follow Player if active
+        -- Follow target
         if spying and targetPlayerName then
-            local targetPlayer = Players:FindFirstChild(targetPlayerName)
+            local target = Players:FindFirstChild(targetPlayerName)
-            if targetPlayer and targetPlayer.Character then
+            if target and target.Character then
-                local targetHRP = getHRP(targetPlayer.Character)
+                local targetHRP = getHRP(target.Character)
                 local myChar = LP.Character
                 local myHRP = getHRP(myChar)
                 if targetHRP and myHRP then
-                    local newCFrame = targetHRP.CFrame * CFrame.new(0, 0, -3)
+                    myHRP.CFrame = targetHRP.CFrame * CFrame.new(0, 0, -3)
-                    myHRP.CFrame = newCFrame
                 end
             end
         end

+        -- Auto Karma logic (auto touch interactions) if autoGoodKarma then
+            for _, target in pairs(Players:GetPlayers()) do
+                if target ~= LP and target.Character then local evilKarma = target.Character:FindFirstChild("evilKarma")
+                    local goodKarma = target.Character:FindFirstChild("goodKarma")
+                    if evilKarma and goodKarma then
+                        if evilKarma.Value > goodKarma.Value then
+                            local root = target.Character:FindFirstChild("HumanoidRootPart")
+                            local rightHand = LP.Character and LP.Character:FindFirstChild("RightHand")
+                            local leftHand = LP.Character and LP.Character:FindFirstChild("LeftHand")
+                            if root and rightHand and leftHand then firetouchinterest(rightHand, root, 1)
+                                firetouchinterest(leftHand, root, 1)
+                                firetouchinterest(rightHand, root, 0)
+                                firetouchinterest(leftHand, root, 0)
                             end
+                        end
+                    end
+                end
+            end
+        end

+        if autoBadKarma then
+            for _, target in pairs(Players:GetPlayers()) do
+                if target ~= LP and target.Character then local evilKarma = target.Character:FindFirstChild("evilKarma")
+                    local goodKarma = target.Character:FindFirstChild("goodKarma")
+                    if evilKarma and goodKarma then
+                        if goodKarma.Value > evilKarma.Value then
+                            local root = target.Character:FindFirstChild("HumanoidRootPart")
+                            local rightHand = LP.Character and LP.Character:FindFirstChild("RightHand")
+                            local leftHand = LP.Character and LP.Character:FindFirstChild("LeftHand")
+                            if root and rightHand and leftHand then firetouchinterest(rightHand, root, 1)
+                                firetouchinterest(leftHand, root, 1)
+                                firetouchinterest(rightHand, root, 0)
+                                firetouchinterest(leftHand, root, 0)
+                            end
+                        end
+                    end
+                end
+            end
+        end
+    end
 end)

-print("UI loaded.
-Use the buttons and toggles.")
+print("All features are active.")